junxit/us-congress-bills-109/metadata.md

 - 2005-11-10 — Placed on the Union Calendar, Calendar No. 154.
 - 2005-11-10 — Reported by the Committee on Resources.
 H. Rept.
 109-284.
 - 2005-11-10 — Reported by the Committee on Resources.
 H. Rept.
 109-284.
+- 2005-11-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2005-11-15 — Considered as unfinished business. (consideration: CR H10188-10189)
+- 2005-11-15 — Considered under suspension of the rules. (consideration: CR H10177-10178)
+- 2005-11-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+323.
+- 2005-11-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2005-11-15 — Mrs. Musgrave moved to suspend the rules and pass the bill.
+- 2005-11-15 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0, 1 Present (Roll no. 587). (text: CR H10177)
+- 2005-11-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0, 1 Present (Roll no. 587).(text: CR H10177)